 Backlinking is SEO gold.
-When you provide an outlet for other relevant content on and off your website, you build the authority of your own content.
-This translates into better engagement, others linking out to your content and better rankings across the board.
+When you provide an outlet for other relevant content, on and off your website, you build authority for your own content.
+This creates higher engagement, others linking out to your content and better rankings across the board for your brand.

 Has metadata been filled out?

 Filling out your metadata is crucial for how your content will appear in search previews on Google.
-Moz’s title tag tool is a great place to turn to for mocking up how your results will appear to the masses.
+Moz’s title tag tool is a great place to turn to mock up how your results will appear to the masses.

 Is the keyword utilized throughout the piece?

-A key component of your content publishing checklist, it’s important to note that keyword optimization should not be equated to keyword stuffing.
+A key component of your content publishing checklist.
+It’s important to note that keyword optimization is not related to keyword stuffing.
 You want to prove your content is relevant to the subjects you’re trying to rank for, but you don’t want to turn readers away with poor writing in the process.

 Content Checklist for Posting

 Content management systems (CMS) let you preview the content before publishing it live, so utilize this feature.
 It allows you to see the formatting and visual assets in action, so you can make necessary tweaks as needed.

 Is there a distribution plan in place?